akinaka-dd/image-patch/README.md

 ## Requirements
 This application requires the following dependencies:
-- Python 3.8 or later
+- Python 3 (tested on 3.14+)
-- Tkinter (standard GUI library for Python)
+- Tkinter (usually included with Python)
-- tkmacosx (used only on macOS to improve UI behavior)
+- tkmacosx (macOS only)

+## Supported environment

+While the application is designed to be cross-platform (Windows, Linux, and macOS), it has been tested only on macOS 26.3.